jac307/MediaArtTutorials/MEDIAART2B06/TechWalks/TW-W7.md

 If the script is unclear, production becomes chaotic.
 If the script is precise, production becomes efficient.

+---

 <h2 style="color: darkred;"> Annotated Storyboard </h2>

+An annotated storyboard translates your script into a **visual production plan**, answering:

+- What will the camera see?
+- How will the camera frame it?
+- How long will it last?
+- How will it be lit?
+- What sound will be present?
+- What equipment is required?

+This document connects:
+Script → Camera → Lighting → Sound → Production Schedule

 ________________________________________________________________________